Skip to content

 How to set up a book swap

 Find a place that is visited by lots of people every day with a good place nearby to sit and enjoy a book.
-Putting books where people might not be expecting them to be, can be a great way to encourage interaction.
+Putting books where people might not be expecting to find them can be a great way to encourage interaction.

 • Doctor and dentist waiting room